Cesargarciajr/bloom-of-life/README.md

 - Have a Portuguese and English version of the website so the user can choose which language is preferable.
 - Implement some of the lates content published in some of the social media such as Instagram of Facebook so the user might feel intrested and follow the social platforms as well.
 - Comments and reviews would allow users to engage with the content and provide recommendations to other users.
+- Add a thank you page when the form is submmitted.

 ___